Great Barrier Reef Facts and Information

 Each coral structure is actually a colony of thousands of tiny connected polyps that are related to jellyfish and sea anemones.
 As the polyps continually divide and connect with each they appear like a slowly growing garden.

-During the day, coral harmlessly feed from the algae that live on them.
-If observed at night however, coral colonies show their true nature.
-Each colony is equipped with venomous barbs that will reach out and catch passing zoo plankton and other small fish and invertebrates.
+During the day, coral harmlessly feeds on the algae that live on them.
+If observed at night, however, coral colonies show their true nature.
+Each colony is equipped with venomous barbs that will reach out and catch passing zooplankton and other small fish and invertebrates.